 Most doctors get enormous satisfaction from working with patients, and the positive difference they make to so many lives.
-The NHS is as venerated by healthcare professionals and the general public as it has ever been, and rightly so.
-However, anyone with experience of the early years of training and practice knows how exceptionally tough that period can be.
-The recent slew of medical memoirs and high-profile disputes, such as the government’s changes to the NHS junior doctors’ contract, have made it more obvious than ever what a significant toll those years can have on doctors, both personally and financially.
+After the pandemic of 2020, the NHS is probably now more venerated by healthcare professionals and the general public than it has ever been, and rightly so.
+However, anyone with experience of the early years of training and practice knows how exceptionally tough that period can be, even without the additional pressures of tackling a novel coronavirus.
+There has been slew of medical memoirs over recent years, as well as high-profile disputes such as the government’s changes to the NHS junior doctors’ contract in 2019.
+These have made it more obvious than ever what a significant toll those years can have on doctors, both personally and financially.

 So, anyone who becomes a consultant is to be highly praised not just for their medical skills, but also for their resilience.
 Many consultants (no reliable figures are available to say exactly how many) will at some point do private work.
 This is entirely understandable.
 The opportunity to earn additional income, and the hope of escaping at least some of the bureaucracy, must be extremely welcome after the challenges of a working life entirely within the NHS.

 However, consultants starting out in private practice after years in the NHS are not necessarily equipped with all the additional knowledge and skills to run what is, in reality, a small business.
 Some of them face a rude awakening after tripping up over the many hazards that private practice can present.
 For those who turned to private practice as a way to increase income and reduce stress, imagine the sheer disappointment of having to deal with things like allegations of clinical negligence, breach of data protection laws, or even tax disputes.
 The pressure can be even more intense for those who are juggling private practice with ongoing NHS commitments, as well as family life.